stIncMale/stincmale.github.io/_posts/2019-02-14-sql-in-unnest-array.markdown

 What about the performance of the [`in` comparison] with `n` parameters and the [`in` subquery expression] with a single parameter of the [`array`] type?
-I am so glad the measurements have already been done and described in [SQL IN Predicate: With IN List or With Array?
-Which is Faster?](https://blog.jooq.org/2017/03/30/sql-in-predicate-with-in-list-or-with-array-which-is-faster/)<span class="insignificant">&nbsp;by
+I am so glad the measurements have already been done and described in ["SQL IN Predicate: With IN List or With Array?
+Which is Faster?"](https://blog.jooq.org/2017/03/30/sql-in-predicate-with-in-list-or-with-array-which-is-faster/)<span class="insignificant">&nbsp;by
 [Lukas Eder](https://github.com/lukaseder) working with [JOOQ]</span>.
 In short:
 * for [PostgreSQL], the approach with `n` parameters seem to result in a smaller latency than the approach with an [`array`] for `n` < 128, and the situations changes in favour of using an [`array`] for `n` >= 128;